 An actuator is a type of transducer, a device that is capable of converting one form of energy into another.
 The energy may come from an electric current, hydraulic or pneumatic pressure.

 A motor is an example of an actuator that transforms energy from electricity or fuel into the energy of circular motion.
-A linear actuator, on the other hand, converts energy of rotary motion into linear motion.
+A linear actuator, on the other hand, converts the energy of rotary motion into linear motion.
 Piezoelectric actuators are an example of one type of linear actuator.
 These devices may be very small, as micro and mini actuators, or very large, as in the case of heavy-duty actuators.

-Reduce the pitch angle of the aircraft.
+3. Reduce the pitch angle of the aircraft.
 During landing, this improves the pilot's view of the runway over the nose of the aircraft.
-Landing Gear